Edison Avilés-Deliz, PE, Esq.

 Sylvia B. Ugarte Araujo holds a bachelor’s degree in industrial and Systems Engineering from the University of Florida (1998).
 She studied at the Inter-American University of Puerto Rico School of Law (2004) and then obtained a Master of Laws from the Inter-American University of Puerto Rico (2019).
 Ms. Ugarte is admitted to the practice of law and notary by the Supreme Court of Puerto Rico (2004), the Federal Court for the District of Puerto Rico, for the First Circuit of Boston (2005), the Court of Appeals of the First Circuit (2005) and the Supreme Court of Texas (2018).
 She was Director of the Office of Legal Counsel of the Energy Bureau of the Public Service Regulatory Board and the Designated Director of the Office of Legal Counsel of the Public Service Regulatory Board.
 She has served as Legal Director of the Puerto Rico Infrastructure Financing Authority and has worked with renowned law firms.
 She has over fifteen (15) years of vast professional experience as a trial attorney with an emphasis on commercial and construction litigation and extensive experience in administrative law.
 Also, as an industrial engineer she has been a consultant for government agencies in charge of large projects and in private entities.

-The PREB works as a collegial forum that currently consists of one (1) Chairman, Edison Avilés Deliz, Esq., and four (4) Associated Commissioners, Ángel R. Rivera de la Cruz, Esq., Lillian Mateo Santos, Esq., Ferdinand Ramos Soegaard, PE and Sylvia B. Ugarte Araujo, Esq.
+The PREB works as a collegial forum that currently consists of one (1) Chairman, Edison Avilés Deliz, Esq., and three (3) Associated Commissioners, Esq., Lillian Mateo Santos, Esq., Ferdinand Ramos Soegaard, PE and Sylvia B. Ugarte Araujo, Esq.